annotation/stam-tools/docs/fromxml.md

 You can derive from multiple base elements so you can mix and match, just take note that fields are assigned on a first-come-first-serve basis in case there are conflicting definitions.

+## Metadata

+Sometimes you want to place extra metadata annotations that are not directly informed by the underlying XML, but are, for example, using information injected via context variables (either from the configuration or using `--context-file`).

+This can be done in the `[[metadata]]` block.
+Underneath you can express `[[metadata.annotationdata]]` which works similar to the `annotationdata` block we have already seen.
+You can also express `id` and `annotation` similar to how they are used in `[[elements]]`.

+Metadata annotations will by default be represented using a `ResourceSelector` on the entire text resource that is produced, but you can also opt for a `TextSelector` on the entire resource's text by setting `annotation = TextSelector`.